How to Buy Commercial Property: A Strategic Investment Process

 Property Specific Considerations

 Start with a comprehensive property inspection and documentation review.
-Different property types require specific approaches - for example, multifamily due diligence focuses heavily on unit conditions and tenant histories.
+Different types of commercial real estate require specific approaches - for example, multifamily due diligence focuses heavily on unit conditions and tenant histories.

 Industrial properties require careful environmental assessment.
 Check for contamination history, remediation requirements, and ongoing compliance needs.